ysmood/yaku/readme.md

 # Features

-- The best for mobile, gzipped file is only 1.9KB
+- One of the best for mobile, gzipped file is only 1.9KB
 - Supports "uncaught rejection" and "long stack trace", [Comparison][docs/debugHelperComparison.md]
 - Works on IE5+ and other major browsers
 - 100% statement and branch test coverage